npmcdn-to-unpkg-bot/jyng.github.io/_posts/2016-02-07-mydomino-dashboard.md

 Taking over development makes a better relationship between design and development

-Using Sketch and Zeplin required a lot of micromanage work on my part to seamlessly create the design I wanted.
-By taking over the CSS, I reduced the documentation and workload on engineering.
+Using Sketch and Zeplin required a lot of tedious micromanaging to translate the design mockup into code.
+So, I figured that I could take upon CSS and